DataTravelGuide/dtg-blog/cbd/cbd_cache.md

 better cache space utilization.
 That depends on how urgent the requirment is.

 ### 2.6 cache space for each disk is configurable
-For each backend, when enabling caching, the `cache_size` parameter must be specified.
+For each backend, when enabling caching, we can specify cache space size for this backend.
 This is different from `bcache`, where all backing devices can dynamically share the cache space within a single cache device.
 This improves cache utilization by achieving optimal utilization through time-sharing.
 However, this can lead to an issue where cache behavior becomes unpredictable.
 In enterprise applications, it's important to have a more precise understanding of the performance of each disk.